-There has been ongoing discussion and debate in the Oil and Gas sector for some time around the most effective contracting relationships, with particular focus now that there is a crisis in confidence due to ongoing low oil price.
-There is a need for change in the industry: to be resilient to the low commodity price by reducing costs in a sustainable way through collaboration.
+There has been ongoing discussion and debate in UK industry for some time around the most effective contracting relationships.
+There is particular focus in Oil & Gas now that there is a crisis in confidence due to the ongoing low oil price.
+There is a need for change in the industry: to become more resilient by reducing costs in a sustainable way through collaboration.